shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai-2/README.md

 "I have the pleasure of working with Shawna in the UCI x Accenture Engagement and Recruiting team and love the energy that she brings to the team!
 She is a capable leader and is dedicated to her role.
 Shawna is patient and thoughtful and does a fantastic job driving a project from beginning to end with great success.
 I would highly recommend working with Shawna if you ever have the chance." - Ella Liang (Accenture San Francisco Management Consulting Analyst)

 “Shawna is working at Google for our team as a Sr. Consultant from Accenture.
 Her work always went above and beyond.
 She has a knack for providing clear data insight to help make critical business decisions.
 Her presentation style is always easy to understand and digest.
-Our team continues to work with her for ongoing projects and she keeps on delivering over and above expectations.” - Abhishek Lal (Google Technical Program Manager)
+Our team continues to work with her for ongoing projects and she keeps on delivering over and above expectations.” - Abhishek Lal (Google Sunnyvale Technical Program Manager)

 <img width="694" alt="219781413-c23f751c-f885-4954-80bd-120fed922953" src="https://user-images.githubusercontent.com/19508013/221004450-c544c2ba-51ce-470a-992b-3c92e18ce49b.png">